Testing Separability of High-Dimensional Covariance Matrices: Introduction

+These results are achieved by establishing the asymptotic spectral equivalence between the sample covariance matrix and its core when $p_i/\sqrt{n}\rightarrow\gamma_i\in(0,\infty)$ as $n$ grows for $i=1,2$ under some regularity conditions.
+Note that this spectral equivalence is implied by the convergence of the Kronecker MLE.
+Generalizing the results of \cite{oliveira2026}, we prove the almost sure convergence of the Kronecker MLE when $C$ exhibits a partial-isotropy rank$-r$ structure for Gaussian distributions in Section \ref{sec4.2:spec.equiv}.
+Motivated by this result, we derive the desired asymptotics in Section \ref{sec4.3:asymp.null}--\ref{sec4.4:consist}.

 The rest of the article is organized as follows.
 In Section \ref{sec2:prelim}, we introduce notation and review the KCD and separable covariance expansion.
-We discuss how an invariant statistic can be constructed using the core of the sample covariance matrices.
-In Section \ref{sec3:test}, we propose three novel tests based on either the eigenvalues of the sample core covariance matrix or its separable covariance expansion.
+We discuss how a Kronecker-invariant statistic can be constructed using the core of the sample covariance matrices.
+In Section \ref{sec3:test}, we formally define the notion of Kronecker-invariance and propose three novel Kronecker-invariant tests based on either the eigenvalues of the sample core covariance matrix or its separable covariance expansion.
 These tests are motivated by simple characterizations of a separable covariance matrix in terms of the core covariance matrix and the separable expansion, inducing the desired invariance.
-Theoretical results related to the proposed tests are provided in Section \ref{sec4:theory}.
-These include \begin{itemize} \item the invariance of the spectral distribution of $\hat{C}$; \item the characterization of core covariance with a low-rank partial isotropic structure; \item the asymptotic null distributions and the consistency of the proposed test statistics. \end{itemize} Characterization of the core with a low-dimensional structure is motivated by the power analysis in the literature of sphericity tests, which gives some suggestions about the power of the tests.
-The third item is studied under the regime where $p/n\rightarrow\gamma\in(0,\infty)$ as $n\rightarrow\infty$.
+The aforementioned theoretical guarantees related to the proposed tests are provided in Section \ref{sec4:theory}.
 All the proofs of the theoretical results in this article are deferred to Appendix.
-We observe large power of the proposed tests through Monte Carlo simulations in Section \ref{sec5:illus}.
-We also compare the empirical power of the proposed tests and existing results on the asymptotic power of a sphericity test when the population core has a low-rank partial isotropic structure.
+We provide simulated null distributions and demonstrate the large power of the proposed tests through Monte Carlo simulations in Section \ref{sec5:illus}.
 The article concludes with a discussion in Section \ref{sec6:disc}.